akeneo-labs/EnhancedConnectorBundle/README.md

 4. Attribute option export: use the standard Akeneo CSV export for attribute options.

-5. Product export: use the "Export products using enhanced product reader" job from the Enhanced connector bundle.
+5. Product export: use the standard "Export products" that you can configure through the Export Builder.

 All these exports are configured like standards CSV Akeneo exports: you need to define a delimitor (the character separating the elements on a same line), an enclosure (for instance, if a label contain spaces, it needs to be enclose to avoid import errors), if you want headers in your file, and the file path to save your export.